zagui440s/personalCP/optional_lessons/personal-project/howto-make-a-good-readme.md

 Have fun with your README!
 As long as your README clearly communicates to others what they need to know to use your code, you can and should make your README's fun.
 If you prefer to keep it to-the-point, that's fine as well.

-As long as your README communicates the essential information
 ## Examples of Awesome README's

 The examples below are from https://github.com/matiassingers/awesome-readme